College Substance Abuse: Prevention, Recovery Strategies, & Campus Help

 3:32

-the truth about college drug & alcohol abuse
+The truth about college alcohol and drug use

 • Avoid parties that focus on drinking and drug use.